This is a delicious Vegan Cream of Cucumber Soup that is perfect for early Fall and is best served hot. Creamy, comforting, and fully plant-based.

-So this Cream of Cucumber Soup recipe is yet another of my fave easy-to-make soup recipes.
-I love such simple soups when you need just a couple of ingredients and max 30 minutes to have the dish on the table.
+We’re back in soup season for the next couple of months and this Cream of Cucumber Soup is yet another of my favorite easy-to-make soup recipes.
+I love such simple soups when all you need is just a couple of ingredients and a max of 30 minutes to have the dish on the table.

 - 3 cucumbers, medium-size